-- Check the air filter. - Check the settings of all controls and ensure that they can be operated smoothly. - Check all screws, nuts, and hose clamps regularly for tightness. - Check the fuel level.
+- Clean the dust boots of the fork legs. (p.
+54) - Check the air filter. - Check the settings of all controls and ensure that they can be operated smoothly. - Check all screws, nuts, and hose clips regularly for tightness. - Check the fuel level.

-9.2 Starting
+9.2 Starting the vehicle